 Configuration Reference

-Bitloops uses two separate TOML configuration surfaces:
+Bitloops uses two TOML configuration surfaces:

 - A global daemon config in the platform config directory.